AnonymousRand/mc_potion_effects/README.md

 4. Download and install Minecraft Forge (go to https://files.minecraftforge.net/net/minecraftforge/forge/ and download the installer for the version that you want to use, then run the installer and follow its directions)
 5. Lauch the game using a Forge installation and the mod should be loaded

-This is a mod, not a modded client, so the code can be shared as it does not include code from the actual game files.
+This is a mod made with Forge MDK, not a modded client, so the code can be shared as it does not include code from the actual game files.